California Violence Intervention and Prevention (CalVip) Grant Program

 The AFL initiatives seek to interrupt cycles of violence and retaliation in order to reduce the incidence of homicides, shootings, and aggravated assaults and are primarily focused on providing violence intervention services to a small segment of the population that is identified as having the highest risk of perpetrating or being victimized by violence in the near future.

-Athletes for Life fills in the gap by offering supportive culturally relevant programs that lead to employment, healthy lifestyles, under limited adult parent supervision.
-Our Cal VIP services include:
+Athletes for Life fills in the gap by offering supportive, culturally relevant programs that lead to employment and healthy lifestyles under limited adult parent supervision.
+Our Cal VIP services include the following:

 • Team-based Mentoring to address family, individual, and societal factors that perpetuate violence.